Budgtr

 Features

-I consolidated all my findings into the Budgtr app.
+I consolidated all my findings into the Budgit app.
 My design ethos was to create intuitive processes and clean screens that do not overwhelm the user.
 I expected to adopt an informal tone to blunt the edge of what most people consider to be serious and strenuous.

 KEY FEATURES